maslab-ufrgs/TAP_GA_QL/README.md

 3. If the file passes the test, then create a folder on the networks/ folder with the same name as the network file.
 4. To run just use the --net NETWORK_NAME argument.

-Note: The simulator currently only work with edges, it doesn't work with degdes.

 Warning
 =======